Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Customers who use kidney dialysis machines should be aware that their water may contain chlorine, ammonia, or a mixture of the two during this period.
 Other specialized users of water such as tropical fish owners, businesses, hospitals, and blood/dialysis clinics, may need to make adjustments in their operations in order to continue to maintain their present water quality parameters.

-Please call the City of Vero Beach Water and Sewer Department at (772) 978-5220 if you need further information on this temporary change in the treatment process.
+Please call the City of Vero Beach Water and Sewer Department at (772) 978-5220 if you need further information.